numpy/numpy/doc/source/user/how-to-verify-bug.rst

     [GCC 8.3.0]

 ******************************************************************************
-1. Setup a virtual environment
+1. Set up a virtual environment
 ******************************************************************************

-Create a new directory, enter into it and set up a virtual environment using your preferred method.
-For example, this is how to do it using `virtualenv`:
+Create a new directory, enter into it, and set up a virtual environment using your preferred method.
+For example, this is how to do it using ``virtualenv``:

 ::